SatyaRaghuNandan/BigData-Interview-Prep/Meta/138. Copy List with Random Pointer/variant.md

+# // VARIANT: What if you had to deep copy a binary tree, not a linked list?

 Great!
 You're now working on the **variant of Leetcode 138**, where instead of copying a **linked list with random pointers**, you're copying a **binary tree** where each node has:

 * `left` and `right` pointers (normal binary tree)